Amari Morgan-Smith: York City and AFC Telford United

 On 12 January 2017, Morgan-Smith joined National League club York City on loan until the end of 2016–17.
 On 21 May 2017, he started as York beat Macclesfield Town 3–2 at Wembley Stadium in the 2017 FA Trophy final.
 He was released by Cheltenham at the end of 2016–17.

 On 30 June 2017, Morgan-Smith re-signed for York City permanently on a one-year contract.

 He signed for York's National League North rivals AFC Telford United on 2 February 2018 on a one-and-a-half-year contract.

 Alfreton Town

 On 13 July 2019, Morgan-Smith joined Alfreton Town.

 Return to Kidderminster Harriers

 On 25 June 2020, Morgan-Smith signed for Kidderminster Harriers on a one-year contract, almost 8 years after first joining on loan from Macclesfield.
 The transfer fee was paid personally by the Harrier's owners during the COVID-19 pandemic to ensure no impact to the club finances.
 He scored twice in a pre-season friendly vs Alvechurch that September, as league start dates were pushed back to October due to the pandemic.
 Across the 2021–22 season, Morgan-Smith scored 17 goals, including one against Reading in the FA Cup third round.
 He became an integral part of the Harriers line-up and, on 13 April 2022, extended his deal until the end of the 2022–23 season.

-Morgan-Smith's 2022–23 campaign was hit with injuries, however once injury free he was back leading the line at the Worcestershire club, forming a formidable partnership with Ashley Hemmings up front.
-Morgan-Smith scored 6 goals in the last 8 games as Harriers won promotion via the play-offs back to the National League, which included the winner during the 1–0 play-off quarter-final win at Alfreton and the third goal in a 4–1 win at King's Lynn in the play-off semi-finals.
-It was reported during the summer of 2023, Morgan-Smith had agreed a new one-year deal to remain at Kidderminster for the 2023–24 season.
+Halifax Town

+In July 2026 he signed for FC Halifax Town.